-The survey [15] reviews the history of the Gauss integral, its use in Maxwell's description of electromagnetic fields [12], and its interpretation as the degree of a map from the torus to the sphere.
+The survey [28] reviews the history of the Gauss integral, its use in Maxwell's description of electromagnetic fields [24], and its interpretation as the degree of a map from the torus to the sphere.
 In classical knot theory $lk(\gamma_1, \gamma_2)$ is a topological invariant of a link consisting of closed curves $\gamma_1 \sqcup \gamma_2$, whose equivalence relation is ambient isotopy.
 This relation is too flexible for open curves which can be isotopically unwound, and hence doesn't preserve the Gauss integral for open curves γ_1, γ_2 .

-Computing the value of the Gauss integral directly from the parametric equation of two generic curves is only possible by approximation, but this problem is simplified when we consider simply straight lines.
-The first form of the linking number between two straight line segments in terms of their geometry is described by Banchoff [3].
+Computing the value of the Gauss integral directly from the parametric equation of two generic curves is only possible by approximation, but this problem is simplified when we consider straight lines.
+The first form of the linking number between two straight line segments in terms of their geometry is described by Banchoff [6].
 Banchoff considers the projection of segments on to a plane orthogonal to some vector $\xi \in S^2$.
 The Gauss integral is interpreted as the fraction of the unit sphere covered by those directions of ξ for which the projection will have a crossing.

-This interpretation was the foundation of a closed form developed by Arai [2], using van Oosterom and Strackee's closed formula for the solid angle subtended by a tetrahedron given by the origin of a sphere and three points on its surface.
+This interpretation was the foundation of a closed form developed by Arai [5], using van Oosterom and Strackee's closed formula for the solid angle subtended by a tetrahedron given by the origin of a sphere and three points on its surface.
+An efficient implementation of the solid angle approach to the linking number is discussed in [7].

-An alternative calculation for this solid angle is given in [14] as a starting point for calculating further invariants of open entangled curves.
-This form does not employ geometric invariants, but was used in [8] to claim a formula (without a proof) similar to Theorem 2, which is proved in this paper with more corollaries in section 6.
+An alternative calculation for this solid angle is given in [27] as a starting point for calculating further invariants of open entangled curves.
+This form does not employ geometric invariants, but was used in [16] to claim a formula (without a proof) similar to Theorem 8, which is proved in this paper with more corollaries in section 6.